-The AUTO_READAHEAD configuration parameter enables automatic read-ahead and specifies the automatic read-ahead mode for a query.
-Automatic read-ahead requests for pages to be brought into the bufferpool cache during sequential scans of data records improves the performance of a query when the server detects that the query is encountering I/O. If the AUTO_READAHEAD configuration parameter is enabled, the server ignores information specified in the RA_PAGES configuration parameter.
+The AUTO_READAHEAD configuration parameter enables automatic read-ahead.
+Pages that are brought into the bufferpool cache during sequential scans of data records can improve the performance of a query when the server detects that the query is encountering I/O.